-In recent years, the rise in environmental protection awareness has led to the gradual growth of the electric vehicle market, and the increase in demand.
+In recent years, the rise in environmental protection awareness has led to the gradual growth of the electric vehicle market and increase in demand.
 The electric vehicle has set off a wave of technological revolution in the automobile and motorcycle industry.
 In addition to overturning traditional chassis and design, peripherals are gradually being upgraded and using RF (Radio Frequency) technology to build light and thin automobile accessories that features remote and wireless controls have become a mainstream trend in the current smart wave, and the product categories are becoming more diverse.

-Many vendors have now abandoned traditional car keys and adopted keyless locks supported by Bluetooth wireless technologies, which is the best embodiment of the smart design.
+Many vendors have now abandoned traditional car keys and adopted keyless locks supported by Bluetooth® wireless technologies, which is the best embodiment of the smart design.
 However, even though the use of hybrid wireless RF technology has brought about better user experience, it also significantly increases the complexity of the design, which is a great challenge for the stability of RF performances.

-As indicated in the diagram below, TRS and TIS testing and analysis clearly show that the electric scooter’s Bluetooth is unable to sense at certain angles.
+As indicated in the diagram below, TRS and TIS testing and analysis clearly show that the electric scooter’s Bluetooth® is unable to sense at certain angles.
 If the vehicle owner happens to stand within this angle, there is a high possibility that they can’t unlock the car.

-Your smart testing partner — Allion RF Test Lab
+Your Smart Testing Partner—Allion RF Test Lab

 RF product performance is affected by many factors, such as noise, co-channel or adjacent channel interference, or even user behaviors.
 Besides monitoring from the source, vendors need to ensure that the RF technologies used complies with the relevant standard specifications and regulations.
 The most important thing is to carry out comprehensive testing and tackle the critical issue at the early developmental stage.